Ubuntu version history: Ubuntu 9.10 (Karmic Koala)

-Ubuntu 9.10 (Karmic Koala), released on 29 October 2009, is Canonical's 11th release of Ubuntu.
-Support ended in April 2011.
+Ubuntu 9.10 (Karmic Koala) was released on 29 October 2009, with support until April 2011.
 The desktop installation of Ubuntu 9.10 replaced Pidgin with Empathy Instant Messenger as its default instant messaging client.
 The default filesystem is ext4, and the Ubuntu One client, which interfaces with Canonical's new online storage system, is installed by default.
 It introduced Grub 2 beta as its default bootloader.
 It also replaced Add/Remove Programs (gnome-app-install) with Ubuntu Software Center, while Canonical stated their intention to possibly replace Synaptic, Software Sources, Gdebi and Update Manager in Ubuntu 10.04.
 Karmic Koala also includes a slideshow during the installation process (through ubiquity-slideshow) that highlights applications and features in Ubuntu.

 In an announcement to the community on 20 February 2009, Shuttleworth explained that 9.10 would focus on improvements in cloud computing on the server using Eucalyptus, a new theme, as well as further improvements in boot speed and development of the Ubuntu Netbook Remix.
 The new theme was later delayed to version 10.04, and only minor revisions were made to the default theme.
 Other graphical improvements included a new set of boot up and shutdown splash screens, a new login screen with a new transition into the desktop and greatly improved performance on Intel graphics chip-sets.

 In June 2009, Canonical created the One Hundred Paper Cuts project, focusing developers to fix minor usability issues.
 A "paper cut" was defined as, "a trivially fixable usability bug that the average user would encounter on his/her first day of using a brand new installation of the latest version of Ubuntu Desktop Edition."